annnhuang/annnhuang.github.io/index.md

 title: Hello
 ---

 ## Hi, my name is Ann.
+Welcome to my photo blog.

-### I love to take photos, travel, and write about random things.
+### I love to travel, take photos, and write about random things.

 I aso love dogs and cats.
 I am a proud mama of two british shorthairs that are angels by night, devils by early morning.
 Back home I also have a courageous orange tabby and a super extroverted but insecure 1 year-old mountain dog.